 There was one criteria for me though: Enjoy the process and be smart about it through what I have learned.

 Now I’m progressing faster than I’ve ever done before.
 Combining the science I’ve learned in the gym with the things I learned about gymnastics is golden.
 I keep up with the science and read a lot of books that keep giving me great insights within the training realm, dieting and health.
 Especially all the tips I’ve received from the top gymnastic athletes are extremely valuable and helped me out big time.

 Maintain single digit body fat year round while still enjoying life and progress in the hardest bodyweight movements.

 I figured it is time to give something back to the community.
 Since I love to help people that are going through the same struggle as I went through.
 The obsession with the gym these days I find totally unnecessary and delusional.
-If you think it will bring you happiness once you achieve your goals, you are dead wrong.
+If you think it will bring you happiness or salvation once you achieve your fitness goals, you are wrong.
 The path itself should bring you happiness and the journey on it’s own should bring you great joy.
-That is what I believe in and stand for.
+That's what I believe and stand for.
 I have experienced both sides of the spectrum and I will choose this side every single time.